-1. Individuals holding one of the following degrees have access to the education of the Master's degree programme in Civil Engineering (under a) or Applied Earth Sciences (under b) on the condition that all of the stated requirements have been met.
+1. Individuals holding one of the following degrees have access to the education of the Master degree programme in Civil Engineering (under a) or Applied Earth Sciences (under b) or Construction Management Engineering (under c) on the condition that all of the stated requirements have been met.